-The appointment and evaluation of, changes in, and disciplinary action against the Audit Committee Secretariat staff is effected with the approval of the Audit Committee.
+The appointment and evaluation of, changes in, and disciplinary action against the Audit Committee Secretariat staff is put into effect with the approval of the Audit Committee.

-- (6) Ensuring effectiveness of the instructions of the Audit Committee - 1) The head of internal audit department is appointed as staff of the Audit Committee Secretariat, so that the department may efficiently conduct auditing and investigation as instructed by the Audit Committee. - 2) "The ORIX Group Internal Audit Rules" are established as common rules of ORIX, which stipulate that the internal audit department may require each subsidiary to submit materials or give an explanation, and any department that has been requested to cooperate may not refuse to cooperate with the internal audit department without cause.
+- (6) Ensuring effectiveness of the instructions of the Audit Committee - 1) Staff of the internal audit department are also appointed as staff of the Audit Committee Secretariat, so that the department may efficiently conduct auditing and investigations as instructed by the Audit Committee. - 2) The "ORIX Group Internal Audit Rules" are established as common rules of ORIX, which stipulate that the internal audit department may require each subsidiary to submit materials or give an explanation, and any department that has been requested to cooperate may not refuse to cooperate with the internal audit department without cause.